Bokkoa/Bokkoa/README.md

 ## Software Engineer n Coffee Lover  <img src="images/laptop.png" width="25"/>

 - 🦈 Currently working as techlead developer
-- 😸 Working in personal projects too!
+- 😸 Working on personal projects too!
 - ☕️ Coffee brews, books and videogames are other of my interests!

 - I love this playlist ->